-When it comes to beauty and general “appearance maintenance,” it can sometimes feel like there’s no limit to how much a woman can spend.
+When it comes to beauty, the cost of makeup, and general “appearance maintenance,” it can sometimes feel like there’s no limit to how much a woman can spend.
 There is always some miracle product that promises to give you clear skin, shiny hair, or full lashes.
 And even just a walk through a drugstore is fraught with temptation to pick up a new lipstick or nail polish because, why not, it’s not even 10 dollars?

-And aside from the (obviously) gendered and emotional aspects of all of this — in the fact that we feel we are always a “work in progress,” something that can be improved upon constantly through spending money on the right products — there’s also a huge financial toll.
+And aside from the (obviously) gendered and emotional aspects of all of this — in the fact that we feel we are always a “work in progress,” something that can be improved upon constantly through spending money on the right products — there’s also a huge financial toll that comes with the cost of beauty.
 Some women spend hundreds of dollars a month on products and treatments to get them closer to the vision of themselves in their head, and consider it a part of their normal routine.

 Still other women spend almost nothing on beauty products, aside from the very basics to maintain things like clean hair and moisturized skin.
 And this leads us to have all the more distorted vision of what is an “average” amount for a woman to spend on beauty.
 So I decided to speak to 11 women in my life about what they spend on beauty and upkeep, and where that money really goes.
 Where do they save?
 Where do they splurge?
 Do they feel any regrets about the amount they’re spending?

-I gathered honest (and sometimes surprising) answers below.
+I gathered honest (and sometimes surprising) answers about money spent on cosmetics below.